George Fr. Handel · Solomon

 ***** Excelent Solomon

 Although we use Gardiner as a custom reference this reading is superb.
 Clear spacious sound, excelent soloists and orchestra playing.
 You be impacted by the double choir singing and Michael Chance sings nicely the title role Solomon.
-This version is some tracks longer than Gardiner's but still behind McCresh 3 CD box.
+This version is some tracks longer than Gardiner's.

 Recommended!
 (5 Stars out of 5 Stars)